polymathuniversata/nimo/README.md

 - **Fraud Detection**: Sophisticated pattern recognition to detect fraudulent contributions

 ## Overview
-Nimo is a decentralized reputation system built on MeTTa language that enables African youth to create persistent digital identities, earn reputation tokens for real-world contributions, and use their identity and reputation to unlock access to opportunities like internships, grants, gigs, and DAO proposals.
+Nimo is a decentralized reputation system built on **Cardano blockchain** and **MeTTa language** that enables African youth to create persistent digital identities, earn reputation tokens for real-world contributions, and use their identity and reputation to unlock access to opportunities like internships, grants, gigs, and DAO proposals.

 ## Problem Statement
 Millions of African youth participate in informal work, activism, and decentralized learning but lack verifiable digital identity or proof of their contributions, limiting their access to jobs, capital, and global platforms.